Stage Management, Lighting & Electrics, Sound & Scenic Crafts.

 Credit requirements 240 from the above specific Level 1 and Level 2 modules.

 Scheduled learning includes lectures, small group seminars, tutorials, project supervision, demonstration, practical classes and workshops; fieldwork; external visits; work based learning; supervised time in studio/workshop.
+There is an average of 25 hours scheduled learning and 10 hours independent study each week.

 Independent learning includes hours engaged with essential reading, case study preparation, assignment preparation and completion etc. Scheduled sessions may vary slightly depending on the module.